• Skip to primary navigation

 this is a thick muffin batter

 Gently fold the zucchini and lemon zest into the batter.
 Again, until just mixed.
-Don't over do it!
+Don't overdo it!

 sprinkle with sugar on top! before baking